-Man whose family died in Boeing 737 Max crash: Scrap the jet
+6 minutes: Man haunted by family’s final moments on 737 Max

 Njoroge accused Boeing of trying to shift blame to foreign pilots in Indonesia and Ethiopia to avoid grounding the Max, which he called “utter prejudice.”

-After the Oct.
-29 crash involving Indonesia’s Lion Air, Boeing issued a bulletin to pilots reminding them about Boeing instructions for handling a nose-down pitch of the plane.
+After the Lion Air crash, Boeing issued a bulletin to pilots reminding them about Boeing instructions for responding when the airplane automatically forces the nose down.
 After the Ethiopian crash, Muilenburg said the pilots did not completely follow the procedures.
 The preliminary report indicated the Ethiopian pilots tried the procedures nearly until the end but could not save the plane, and they were flying extremely fast.

 Muilenburg has repeatedly apologized in public to families of the passengers.
 Njoroge said he has not received personal condolences.